 Tap the Edit Drawing Guide to open the Drawing Guide interface.

-There are 4 guides to choose from at the bottom of your canvas.
+There are 4 guides to choose from at the bottom of the screen..
 By default, Procreate opens on the first 2D Grid option.

 Skim along and tap the Symmetry button.
 Your grid disappears.
 Now your canvas will show a center line with two dots, one blue and one green.